ivanaf03/ivanaf03/README.md

 ## Languages
 I have worked a lot with:
 + C ✳️
-+ Java and some Java frameworks ☕
++ Java and Spring ☕
 + Oracle SQL 📊
 + React ⚛️